Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Appendix: proofs

+In particular, from part \emph{(ii)} of theorem A follows that if $X_t$ is a pure jump proces with associated jump measure $\rho(dt \times dx)$ adapted to some time change $T_t$, then the time-changed process $X_{T_t}$ has associated jump measure $\rho(dT_t \times dx)$.

-It is essentially a consequence of theorem A that under the assumption of continuity with respect to $T_t$ the local characteristic of a time-changed semimartingale are well-behaved, in the sense of the next theorem.
+It is essentially a consequence of theorem A that under the assumption of continuity with respect to $T_t$, the local characteristics of a time-changed semimartingale are well-behaved, in the sense of the next theorem.